qgis/QGIS-Documentation/docs/server_manual/containerized_deployement.rst

       :local:
       :depth: 3

-There are many ways to use containerised application, from the most simple (simple Docker images) to sophisticated (Kubernetes and so on).
+There are many ways to use containerized application, from the most simple (simple Docker images) to sophisticated (Kubernetes and so on).

 .. note:: This kind of deployment needs the